-The Cobham SAILOR SART II, is a 9 GHz X-band radar transponder, specifically designed for assisting rescue operations and is in full compliance with IMO GMDSS requirements.
+The Cobham SAILOR SART II (End of Life), is a 9 GHz X-band radar transponder, specifically designed for assisting rescue operations and is in full compliance with IMO GMDSS requirements.
 Compact and ease-of-use is reassuring in critical situations.

 When a radar signal is received from a vessel or aircraft, the SAILOR SART II automatically transmits a response signal, clearly identifying the survival craft on the radar screen.
 Once activated, the SAILOR SART II will remain in standby-mode for over 96 hours, 8 hours minimum active transmission.